The Universe, Creativity and You (August 3rd seminar)

 This question has animated the thinking of scientists and philosophers for thousands of years and strikes at the very heart of the nature of humanity and the essential character of the Universe our species was born into.

-During the upcoming event on Saturday August 3rd at Concordia University, several presentations will be given providing thought provoking information which should kindle the flames of philosophical thought, and scientific wonder.
+During the symposium held on August 3rd at Montreal’s Concordia University, several presentations were given to provide thought provoking information designed to kindle the flames of philosophical thought, and scientific wonder for all ages.

 Biography of the lecturers